 The tire has a puncture, cut, or other damage that cannot be repaired well because of the size or location of the damage.

 Tire Rotation

-Tires should be rotated every 12 000 km (7,500 miles).
-See Scheduled Maintenance on page 11-2.
+Tires should be rotated every 12 000 km (7,500 mi).
+See Maintenance Schedule on page 11-2.